 These building blocks can be used to represent any supply chain.
 Why is this helpful?

-- These 10 building blocks are the essential elements of our tailor-made Value Stream Maps for the process industry.
+- These 10 building blocks are the essential elements of Value Stream Maps for the process industry.
 They provide a means by which planned structural modifications to a supply chain can be represented; communicating the impacts on flow by using a current state map and a future state map.
 When combined with financial data, showing total-cost-to-serve, this provides a more comprehensive view of supply chain improvement proposals.

 - The building blocks provide a skeleton on which the flesh of data can be hung.
-We can choose to introduce data to all the building blocks or we can take a more forensic approach, using data to confirm our perception of how we think the supply chain is operating at a specific area.
+We can choose to introduce data to all the building blocks or we can take a more forensic approach, using data to confirm our perception of how we think the supply chain is operating at a specific point.

 - Together the building blocks provide a systemic view of the supply chain.
 For example, while minimising the size of all the buffers is important (i.e. Lean), its important that buffer sizes are only reduced with an understanding of how the changes will impact the rest of the system.